verdverm/houston-api/README.md

 ## Database

 Houston leverages [Prisma](https://www.prisma.io/docs/) as [GraphQL](https://graphql.org) backend on top of Postgres.
-The Prisma service sits between Houston and Postgres and exposes a secure CRUD API on top of the Datamodel defined in this project.
+The Prisma service sits between Houston and Postgres and exposes a secure CRUD API on top of the [datamodel](https://github.com/astronomer/houston-api-2/blob/master/database/datamodel.graphql) defined in this project.

 ## Configuration